aspose-note/Aspose.Note-Reference-Tutorials/note/polish/java/onenote-hyperlinks-images/add-hyperlink/_index.md

 outlineElem.appendChildLast(text);
 ```

-## Krok 7: Dodaj konspekt do strony i stronę do dokumentu
+## Krok 7: Dodanie konturu do strony i strony do dokumentu

+Dołącz element konturu do konturu, kontur do strony, a na końcu stronę do dokumentu.

 ```java
 outline.appendChildLast(outlineElem);